rizwantajkhattak/PhD-Books-/README.md

-# PhD-Books-
+# PhD-Books
-These are the books that helped me to publish articles, sharing it to the community .
+These are the books that helped me to publish articles during my PhD, sharing them with the community.
+I hope they help you as well to graduate.